wn9237/rest_spec/markdowns/resources/attendee.md

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",